telmolinacisoro/parallel-and-distributed-computing/README.md

 # Parallel and Distributed Computing
-This repository contains projects and exercises from a Parallel and Distributed Computing course, covering HPC tools and libraries like OpenDCIM, OpenMP, MPI and CUDA.
-Most of the results that are presented were obtained by executing the jobs on SNOW, the DTIC's new HPC cluster,
+This repository contains code from a course on HPC.
+Topics include shared-memory and distributed-memory programming with OpenMP and MPI, GPU acceleration with CUDA and OpenACC, and performance optimization techniques.